gcallah/SoftwareEngineering/old_lectures/agile_intro.md

 By 2013, Amazon was pushing new code into production *every 11 seconds*.

+Today, Amazon puts new code into production more than once per second!

 The heuristic: "If releasing new software versions is painful... keep doing it, often, until it is easy!"

 (Helped by small batches, automated testing, version control, easy rollbacks.)